Warrior II Pose

 Modifications and Props:

-In order to help you achieve better alignment and maintain your balance while learning this posture, stand with your back against a wall.
+To help you achieve better alignment and maintain your balance while learning this posture, stand with your back against a wall.

-Go ahead and jump your feet apart and come into the pose as normal by making sure that the outside edge of your front foot and your back heel press against the wall behind you.
+Jump your feet apart and come into the pose as normal by making sure that the outside edge of your front foot and your back heel press against the wall behind you.
 Leaning backward to press your back against the wall also helps straighten your spine.

 Deepen the Pose: